-Clonazepam may pass into breast milk and could harm a nursing baby.
-Do not breast-feed a baby while taking this medication.
+Clonazepam can pass into breast milk and may harm a nursing baby.
+You should not breast-feed while using this medicine.

 The sedative effects of clonazepam may last longer in older adults.
 Accidental falls are common in elderly patients who take benzodiazepines.
 Use caution to avoid falling or accidental injury while you are taking clonazepam.